niloy-biswas/niloy-biswas/README.md

 <h3 align="center">I'm an enthusiastic Learner in Data Science & Machine Learning ❤</h3>

-<p align="center"> Currenty working as a Jr. Data Analyst at sheba.xyz.
+<p align="center"> Currenty working as a Business Intelligence Analyst at 10 Minute School.
 I'm a Dreamer who loves to watch dream and work hard for make it happen.
 I'm Looking forward to building a challenging career in the Data Science industry by utilizing my expertise and knowledge gained from years of competitive programming, problem-solving, and academic studies. 🚀 </p>

 </br>